 CNC refers to computer numerical control, meaning that CNC milling and CNC turning use computer systems to guide the cutting machinery.

-Good CAD-CAM software can easily translate a 3D model into readable code for the CNC machines.
+Good CAD-CAM software can easily translate a 3D model into readable code for CNC machines.
 This determines the use and movement of tools, cutting paths, etc.

 While our engineers can make the decision regarding suitable operations for a certain part, it could be interesting to know where the difference lies.

-What is the Difference Between CNC Milling & Turning?
+What Is the Difference Between CNC Milling & Turning?

 The short answer is this – CNC milling uses a rotating tool, while CNC turning uses a rotating part for cutting.